XYGaoG/PaperSharing/README.md

 # PaperSharing 📝
-The repo for paper sharing among students in RBDI Lab.
+This repo is for paper sharing among students in the RBDI Lab at UQ.

 ## Basic Structure
 Frequency: Weekly.